JamesECrompton/diffusers/README.md

     </a>
 </p>

+This is a fork of the Diffusers repo with my specific modifications, enhancements and experiments added in.
+Most recently the addition of the PNDMDetailScheduler.

 🤗 Diffusers is the go-to library for state-of-the-art pretrained diffusion models for generating images, audio, and even 3D structures of molecules.
 Whether you're looking for a simple inference solution or training your own diffusion models, 🤗 Diffusers is a modular toolbox that supports both.
 Our library is designed with a focus on [usability over performance](https://huggingface.co/docs/diffusers/conceptual/philosophy#usability-over-performance), [simple over easy](https://huggingface.co/docs/diffusers/conceptual/philosophy#simple-over-easy), and [customizability over abstractions](https://huggingface.co/docs/diffusers/conceptual/philosophy#tweakable-contributorfriendly-over-abstraction).

 🤗 Diffusers offers three core components: